department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2022-9-public-contact/research-findings.md

 > If they are a certain percentage, they get a letter where they can go to the commissaries on base and shop.
 We provide those letters. - P4

 > Requesting a letter, like an award letter.
-That's pretty pretty common. - P11
+That's pretty common. - P11

 ### 5 - There are few (if any) tasks that require a Veteran to be physically present at a Public Contact Office